Getting Started with Language Tree Online

 - Go to https://languagetreeonline.com/courses

-- Log in using his or her unique username and password (see example below). *Note: user names and passwords are case-sensitive.
+- Enter the unique username and password (see example below).
+User names and passwords are case-sensitive.

-TIP: Try to allocate about a week to complete the Entry Assessments at the beginning of the school term and a week at the end of the term to complete the Exit Assessments.
+TIP: Try to allocate an assessment window of about a week to complete the Entry Assessments at the beginning of the school term.

-- Start with having your students take all three of the ELD 1 Entry Assessments buckets in the following sequence:
+Have students take all three of the ELD 1 or ELD 2 Entry Assessments buckets in the following sequence:

 - Foundational Literacy Skills